-The Brothers Bloom (2008), the second feature from writer/director Rian Johnson (currently working in the Star Wars universe), is a con artist comedy as living theater.
+The Brothers Bloom (2008), the second feature from Star Wars: The Last Jedi writer/director Rian Johnson, is a con artist comedy as living theater.
 After the almost color-leached images of his high-school noir Brick (2005), Johnson puts more brightness in his palette and more spring his step for this fantasy about stories and storytelling.

 In a way, each con is a little play mounted by elder brother Stephen (Mark Ruffalo), who “writes cons like Russians write novels, full of story arcs and symbolism,” to give his younger brother Bloom (Adrien Brody) the role of the romantic leading man, a part he’s too paralyzed to play in real life.
 Not that there is much real life in this bright little comedy, from the bouncy backstory of orphan brothers perfecting their craft as mischievous kids with brimming imaginations to the globe-trotting con that sweeps their current mark, the madcap but lonely New Jersey heiress Penelope (Rachel Weisz), into some very improbable scrapes and escapes.
 Oh yes, there is also their “fifth Beatle,” Bang Bang (Rinko Kikuchi), an explosives expert who lets her nitro do the talking for her (her silent comedy performance is hilarious).